Chengdu Sichuan, China Travel Guide

 Teahouses offer an unique experience with snacks, tea, and traditional entertainment, like ear cleaning or local music.

-A prominent part of daily life in Chengdu.
+A prominent part of everyday life in Chengdu.

-Chengdu occasionally hosts food festivals, generally geared towards local consumers.
+Chengdu from time to time hosts food festivals, generally geared towards local consumers.
 Check local listings upon arrival for ongoing events.

 Chengdu's international restaurant scene continues to grow, especially in areas with expat populations, like Tongzilin or the Global Center area.